(All Race Days entail 5K-12K trail runs)

 Welcome to Ireland!
 Between the history, folklore, rolling green hills, and Irish hospitality, you’ll know you made the right decision to join us in June 2019.
 We start this adventure through Ireland in the capital of Dublin.
 Registration and lodging all take place on the grounds of Trinity College that day.
 It’s crucial you are present and ready to go by 5pm, so we can get you prepared for the journey ahead.
 Our home for the evening is steps from ‘River Liffey’ and one of the most famous bar districts on planet Earth – TEMPLE BAR!
 Beware and be careful, first race day is tomorrow!

 And we’re off!
 It’s the first race in the city where it all begins – Dublin!
 We’ll be racing through the streets and parks of the famed city.
 Dublin’s Phoenix Park will be the pinnacle of today’s first jaunt.
 After racing, it’s onto the seaside city of Galway for a proper Irish lunch.
 Then, up to the waterfalls of Leehane.
 Our final stop for the evening is Delphi Adventure Resort, just outside of Westport.
 It is ours for the taking!
 Sit back, relax, and enjoy everything this resort has to offer.
-This is our home for one night, so unpack and make yourself at home.
+This is our home for two nights, so unpack and make yourself at home.
 Dinner is served after settling in and enjoying the grounds.

 The outdoor playground known as Delphi Resort will have us getting a little bit muddy on this run, so be prepared!